Tomboy: Film Guide

 WHAT: Into Film is proud to present an educational screening of Tomboy as part of our LGBT History Month programme showcasing LGBTQ+ cinema.

 WHEN: Monday 4 February, 10am - 12pm (the film will start promptly at 10.15am)

 WHERE: Rio Cinema, 107 Kingsland High St, Dalston, London, E8 2PB (Ground floor stalls seats fully accessible, circle seats only accessible by stairs.)

 We look forward to seeing you at the screening!

 Need help getting sign off from senior staff for your school trip to the cinema?
 Download our handy form with teacher testimonials outlining the educational benefits of a cinema visit, including literacy attainment, SMSC development and accessibility.

-French filmmaker Celine Sciamma builds on the promise of her acclaimed debut Water Lilies with a beautifully understated, naturalistic drama about childhood gender identity confusion that’s both touching and gently humorous.
-It centres on 10-year-old Laure, who has moved with her family to a new neighbourhood on the outskirts of Paris during the summer holidays.
-With her short-haired, boyish looks and tomboy ways, the local kids mistake her for a boy.
-Instead of correcting them, she introduces herself as Michael and starts living a double-life, with her parents unaware of her secret, and her six-year-old sister persuaded to play along.
-Her situation becomes more complicated as she grows closer to local girl Lisa, and tension builds around the fact her deception can't last forever.
+From acclaimed French filmmaker Celine Sciamma, Tomboy is a beautifully understated, naturalistic drama about gender identity that’s both touching and gently humorous.
+It centres on 10-year-old Laure, whose family move to a new neighbourhood on the outskirts of Paris during the summer holidays.
+Laure soon makes friends with Lisa, a local girl who assumes that Laure is a boy.
+Instead of correcting them, Laure introduces themselves as Mickael and starts living a double-life, with Laure/Mikael's parents unaware of their secret, and their six-year-old sister persuaded to play along.
+Warm and gentle, Tomboy is a beguiling film with universal messages about fitting in and discovering who we are.

 Contains mild violence and occasional natural nudity.